Women's Heart Health Information

 - Dr. Anita Kelsey, director of the Women’s Heart Program at the The Hoffman Heart and Vascular Institute of Connecticut.

 The Women’s Heart Program is offered free to any woman over 18.
 It is designed to help women take a proactive approach to heart disease through education and increased awareness.
-Participants receive an individual risk assessment and a two-hour education session provided by a registered nurse, a registered dietician, and an exercise physiologist.
+Participants register for an education session provided by a cardiologist, registered nurse, a registered dietitian, and an exercise physiologist.
 The staff of the Women's Heart Program will assist you in developing individualized goals for reducing your risk of heart disease, making appropriate dietary changes, and beginning a structured exercise program.